Made from cow's milk

 Region: Lombardy (provinces of Bergamo, Brescia, Como, Cremona, Milan, Pavia and Varese)

 Alternative spellings: Ripe PDO Quartirolo, PDO Quartirolo Lombardo

 This old cheese belonging to the 9th century is produced with cow's milk and shaped in square or rectangular bricks.
-It is soft, white, chalky with a slight lumpy texture that softens as the cheese ripens.
-The colour of the pate is white to pale straw, which will darken upon ripening.
-The thin and soft rind is pinkish white when young, turning a reddish gray-green on the aged ones.
+It is soft, white, chalky with a crumbly, slightly lumpy texture that softens as the cheese ripens.
+The colour of the pate is white to pale straw, which changes upon ripening.
+The thin and soft rind is pinkish white when young, turns to reddish grey-green after maturation.
 Quartirolo Lombardo is ripened between 5 to 30 days for soft PDO Quartirolo Lombardo and more than 30 days for Ripe PDO Quartirolo Lombardo.
 The taste is distinctive, slightly sour and aromatic in the fresh cheeses, which intensifies as the cheese ages.
-The delicate and fragrant flavour of the younger days becomes stronger and typically aromatic upon ripening.
+The delicate and fragrant flavour of the younger cheese becomes stronger and typically aromatic upon ripening.

 Quartirolo Lombardo is a typical table cheese that goes well with salads, cold dishes, fruits, walnuts and honey.
 It goes well with many local wines including Barbera d'Alba, Dolcetto delle Langhe, Nebbiolo d'Alba, and Pinot Bianco del Collio.